 Structural movement

 Repair category 1

-Notes No evidence of structural movement was noted.
+Notes No evidence of movement was noted.

-Dampness, rot and infestation Repair category 2 Notes Roof timbers have been affected by woodworm however this appears to be inactive any certificates relating to damp treatments should be confirmed.
-There is dampness and staining on sarking boards within the main roof space.
-A reputable damp/timber treatment company can advise if any further treatments are advised.
+Dampness, rot and infestation

+Repair category 2

+Notes There is a scattering of woodworm holes within the roof spaces.
+A reputable Damp/Timber Treatment Company can advise if any treatments are required.